Learning from home

 Some of our partners have great activities and curriculum available as well.
 We didn't want to leave them out.

 The resources below are designed specifically for educators who want help with planning or training.

-We are regularly offering live, interactive webinars where you can earn professional development credit from the comfort of your home.
-Programs last approximately an hour.
+We are regularly offering live, interactive webinars and workshops where you can earn professional development credit from the comfort of your home.
 All you need is a computer with an Internet connection with audio capabilities.

 ON-DEMAND PROFESSIONAL DEVELOPMENT